AstarNetwork/astar-docs/docs/nodes/collator/secure_setup_guide/configuration.md

 ```

 * `scrape_interval` defines how often Prometheus scrapes targets, while `evaluation_interval` controls how often the software will evaluate the rules.
-* `rule_files` set the location of Alert manager rules we will add next.
+* `rule_files` sets the location of Alert manager rules that we will add next.
 * `alerting` contains the alert manager target.
 * `scrape_configs` contain the services Prometheus will monitor.